neemssoni/react-native-video-enhanced/README.md

 By default, tapping the screen anywhere will show the player controls.
 After 10s the controls disappear.
 Double tapping will toggle fullscreen.

 ## Installation
-Run `npm install --save react-native-video react-native-video-enhanced`
+Run `npm install --save react-native-video react-native-video-enhanced @react-native-community/slider`

 Then run `react-native link react-native-video`